OCA/stock-logistics-workflow/stock_move_product_expired_alert/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 This module allows to create activities for users that should be warned about expired products stock transfers.
+In order to manage those activities in a shared way, this will use activity teams.

 **Table of contents**